Basic Reference on the Web

 Home Economics & Green Living

-RepairClinic.com: For 16 household appliances, with free diagrams and repair instruction, links to sources of parts for purchase.
+RepairClinic.com: For 26 household appliances and small engines, with free diagrams and repair instruction, links to sources of parts for purchase.

-Auto and Truck Repair and Advice: Explains how vehicle parts work, how they fail and gives approximate cost of repairs.
+Auto and Truck Repair and Advice: Explains how vehicle parts work, how they fail and gives approximate cost of repair.

 Green Guide: From National Geographic.

 United States Trademark and Patent Office: This particular page has links to answer all sorts of questions from how do I find to how do I file.
-Also try Google Patents.
-Currently in eternal beta testing, this site is often faster than the government's.
+Also try Google Patents, often faster than the government's site.
 Both sites include full-text and images of patents.

-The Big Cartoon Database: Directory of cartoon classics and animated film.
-Comprehensive, includes 70,000 entries from TV and film.
-Keyword searching.
+The Big Cartoon Database: Database of cartoons and animated film.
+Comprehensive, includes entries from TV and film.
+International in scope.